1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.02(b)(1) Students interested in fraternity or sorority membership must: (1) Have successfully completed at least 12 semester hours in residence at a college or university during their last semester enrolled in that college or university preceding recruitment, (2) Have a minimum 2.500 GPA for that previous semester, and (3) Have a cumulative 2.500 GPA at all colleges or universities previously attended at the time of beginning recruitment.
 Individual Councils may have higher GPA requirements for recruitment eligibility.

-1.02(b)(2) Students who are found responsible for a violation of the Student Code of Conduct and are sanctioned by disciplinary probation or greater will be ineligible for fraternity or sorority recruitment during the time that sanction is in effect.
+1.02(b)(2) Students who are found responsible for a violation of the Student Code of Conduct and sanctioned with conduct probation or greater at any time during the previous semester will be ineligible for fraternity or sorority recruitment.

 1.02(c) FORMAL AND OPEN RECRUITMENT